rrazgriz/ESP8266MindflexOSC/README.md

 - Mindflex model P2639 (modified with GND and TX outputs)
 - ESP8266 (Powered by USB battery)

 The Mindflex was modified as described at https://frontiernerds.com/brain-hack and connected to the GND and TX pins of the ESP8266 instead of to an arduino uno.
-Ideally, the system shouldn't be coupled to grid/mains, as the grounding can cause issues with getting readings.
+Purportedly, the system shouldn't be coupled to grid/mains, as the grounding can cause issues with getting readings.

 # Setup
 1. Clone or download repository